 The 'goodness knows where' turned out to be where I was to be born - a dedicated maternity hospital out in the country, Bushey Maternity Hospital.
 I understand that dedicated maternity hospitals were quite common at the time.

 Bushey Maternity Hospital was in Bushey Heath, Bushey, Hertfordshire, and it operated as a maternity hospital from 1938 to 1976.
 It came under the NHS in 1948, before which it was fee-paying.
 It closed in 1977, when government policy dictated that all maternity facilities should be located within district general hospitals.

-She had no pain killers, which was the norm at the time and was ordered about as if she was a child.
-She was never addressed by her name, but as "Mother" which I understand was also quite common.
-I suspect that childbirth, being a painful experience, couldn't be helped, so the easiest way forward for hospital staff was to bully.
+My mother was given no pain killers, which was the norm at the time, and she was ordered about as if she was a child.
+She was never addressed by her name, but as "Mother" which I understand was also common.
+I suspect that childbirth, being a painful experience, couldn't be eased, so the simplest reaction for hospital staff was to bully.

-I seem to remember that the cost was £32 or £33; it was certainly over £30 which was a great deal of money in 1939.
-He said that he had to sell his car to pay for it which upset me greatly as I took it as my fault.
+I seem to remember being told that the cost of the hospital was £32 or £33.
+It was certainly over £30 which was a great deal of money in 1939.
+My father always said that he had to sell his car to pay for it which upset me greatly as I took it as my fault.
 When he realised this he added that the money from the car also paid for my mother's sewing machine and a few other bits and pieces.

 Perivale Maternity Hospital was in Greenford, Middlesex, and it operated as a maternity hospital from 1937 to 1988.
 It came under the NHS in the late 1940s, before which it was fee-paying.
 It closed in 1988 when its services were transferred to a maternity unit in a general hospital.

 By this time, women were given pain relief - although the wonderfully effective epidurals were decades away.

 The first pain relief for women in childbirth